MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-quickstart.md

 ### Response

-If the request succeeds, you will receive an HTTP 200 response that specifies the access token and information about its expiration.
+If the request succeeds, you'll receive an HTTP 200 response that specifies the access token and information about its expiration.

 ```json
 {